arocull/BoneJuice/README.md

     - **[Connect Bones](docs/examples/connect_bones.md)** - Quickly cleanup imported rigs by reconnecting bones to their children.
     - **[Reduce Rig](docs/examples/reduce_rig.md)** - Reduces a rig to deform-only bones, while patching up the bone hiearchy.
     - **Auto-Parent Bones** - Does exactly as it sounds: attempts to reparent selected bones based on proximity.
+    - **Spline from Curve** - Generates Spline IK with optional Bone control points from a curve.
     - **[Add Bone Circle](docs/examples/add_bone_circle.md)** - Creates a circle of bones around an active bone, with rolls adjusted to face it
     - **[Add Leaf Bones](docs/examples/add_leaf_bones.md)** - Add leaf bones to an armature for external purposes
     - **[Select End Bones](docs/examples/select_end_bones.md)** - Select bones at the bottom of the hiearchy